and-b/arduino_rc/README.md

 This project is a simple implementation of a RC 4 channels receiver using Arduino Nano - atmega328p

-It uses the PCINT interrupt to check if a pin hans changed is level
+It uses the PCINT interrupt to check if a pin has changed its level

 The 4 channels must be connected to pins D4->D7 (PD4 -> PD7), which are on PORTD